 That’s why now is a great time to consider increasing your exposure, or making your first allocation, to managed futures.

-If you’re seeking more upside potential while still protecting your portfolio’s downside, you know you need to buy low and sell high.
-An annual portfolio rebalance is a great opportunity for investors to diversify risk—and investors can now “buy low” into managed futures.
+If you’re seeking more upside potential while still protecting your portfolio’s downside, an annual portfolio rebalance is a great opportunity for investors to diversify risk.
+Plus, investors can now “buy low” into managed futures.

 As a true diversifier, this strategy historically delivers both lower risk and increased returns—because it takes a different kind of risk than stocks and bonds.